ITALIAN CITIZENSHIP 1948 CASE

 It’s pretty common to find out that You have Italian Ancestors from your maternal line.

-Or, It’s also common to have only a paternal line, but during the line, You will find out there are not only men but also women.
+Or, It’s also common to have only a paternal line, but during the line, You will find out there are men and women.

 In this case, You have to pay attention and check: when were these women born?